 Apply for coronavirus bounce back loan

 On 2 May the government announced a top-up fund for local authorities, to enable them to give grants to small businesses which have ongoing property-related costs and which operate from 'shared spaces' which therefore weren't eligible for the existing grants based on business rates (because they don't pay separate business rates).
-More details about this scheme have yet to be announced, but it will be administered through your local authority and they will have discretion about who they allocate the grants to.
-If you operate from a 'shared space' such as community building, or possibly a school, and you are still liable for rent, you should contact your local authority in the first instance to find out whether you might be able eligible.
+If you operate from a 'shared space' such as community building, or possibly a school, and you are still liable for rent, you should contact your local authority to find out whether you might be able eligible.

 Find out more about the top-up fund for local authorities

 We are hearing from quite a few clubs which, although they don't qualify for any of the standard support measures for small businesses (such as the Small Business Rates Relief grant), have been successful in obtaining a discretionary support grant from their local authority.
 These may be as a result of the 'top up fund' mentioned above, or from other sources.
 As these grants are discretionary, it is up to local authorities how they distribute them so there is no guarantee, but it is certainly worth asking.
 As local authorities theoretically have a duty to ensure that there is sufficient childcare in their area, they don't want to see childcare providers going out of business, so you should try approaching the early years/childcare team at your local authority in the first instance.